anlnt/anlnt.github.io/_posts/2020-04-18-unit-test-back-to-basics.markdown

  => 15
 ```

 I call the above testing a unit test.
 To be more accurate, it is a manual unit test.
 A unit test is performed to prove that a unit, probably a method or a class, does what the developer thinks it should do.
-By “manual”, I mean we have to look at the output from the shell to decide if it is passed the test.
+By “manual”, I mean we have to look at the output from the shell to decide if it passes the test.
 There is a better way to perform a unit test, automated unit testing.
 We are going to talk about it later.

 ## Coding with confidence
 Programming is all about writing code to solve a problem.
 Someone may start with a big problem, developing class to class, method to method until they feel that their job has been done.
 They start a verification of all this code by using the top-level program which may be an end-user feature.
 They are usually surprised that the feature does not work the way they are expecting but have no idea what is going on.
 They spend a lot of time using a debugger, going back and forth to figure out where the bug is.
 They are sometimes reported a bug right after they deliver something and it turns out that it is just a syntax error.